 Of course, we should be listening to Indigenous peoples about this complexity, and what should be done.

-The Immigrant Education Society tells us this about Treaties:
+The Immigrant Education Society tells us this about Treaties (the page is currently missing, but this quote is important enough to retain here):

 The First Nations thought that the treaties were a way to establish and maintain good relationships with the new settlers in their land.
 They believed that the treaties simply gave the settlers some access to the land for farming.